alexandr7035/gitstat/README.md

 ## Privacy Policy
 - We use **Github Oauth** (Firebase) for user authentication.
 As soon as you click the login button, system opens the browser.
 You have to enter the login and password from your **Github account**.
 - As **Oauth** method is used for authentication, even if you log out, you may be able log in again without entering your Github login and password.
-If this is wrong behavior for you, clear your browser cache after logging out.
+Clear your browser cache after logging out if you wish to change GitHub account.
 - We get access to ```read:user``` and ```repo``` access scopes.
 We **do not perform any write operations** on your github account.
 Full ```repo``` scope is used only to have access to your private repos data and not to perform malicious write operations.
 - We do not store your account data anywhere outside the device local storage.